-Horn Field Elementary School complex sits between the 4500 blocks of Pine and Holly Streets and is bordered on the west side by Avenue B. The fields are located north of the school and consist of two youth baseball fields, one T-ball field with open space between them, 2 batting cages and a concession/restroom facility.
+Horn Field Elementary School complex sits between the 4500 blocks of Pine and Holly Streets and is bordered on the west side by Avenue B. The fields are located north of the school and consist of 2 youth baseball fields, 1 t-ball field, 2 batting cages and a concession/restroom facility.
 Electricity is provided by the City of Bellaire.
 The Bellaire Little League Organization maintains the fields as part of the agreement with the city.